sigcsets/sigcse2022/pages/attendees_index.md

 * _Student registration rates are for full-time students only._
 * _Exhibits Only grants access to the exhibit hall, supporter sessions, and select affiliated events ONLY.
 You will not have access to any other content from the Technical Symposium with this type of registration, including keynotes, technical sessions, workshops, Birds-of-a-Feather, and others.
 Authors/presenters cannot choose this category as you will not have access to your session in Pathable._

-## COVID Precautions
+## Health and Well Being
+The ACM SIGCSE TS 2022 committee is commited to providing our community with a conference that supports virtual and in-person participation.
+As the registration date gets closer, we will provide details on the platform for virtual attendees and what to expect if traveling to Providence.

-ACM SIGCSE TS 2022 will follow to ACM, ACM SIGCSE, [CDC](https://www.cdc.gov/coronavirus/2019-ncov/your-health/gatherings.html) and the [Rhode Island Convention Center](https://www.riconvention.com/attend-an-event/covid-19-event-updates) guidelines and health reminders.
+Please know that we will adhere to ACM, ACM SIGCSE, [CDC](https://www.cdc.gov/coronavirus/2019-ncov/your-health/gatherings.html) and the [Rhode Island Convention Center](https://www.riconvention.com/attend-an-event/covid-19-event-updates) guidelines and health protocols.

 ## KidsCamp
 TBD